Tantrix in Your Country

-Tantrix is a visual-spacial strategy game and puzzle for 1 to 5 players.
-It was created in 1988 by former New Zealand backgammon champion Mike McManaway, while on a camping holiday in Torres del Paine National Park, Chile.
+Tantrix is a visual-spacial strategy game and puzzle for 1 to 4 players.
+It was created in 1988 by former New Zealand backgammon champion Mike McManaway, while on a camping holiday in Torres del Paine National Park in Chile.

 A full set of Tantrix consists of 56 hexagonal tiles made from a tactile vintage plastic with hand-painted links of red, green, blue and yellow.
 Each tile is unique, and with all tiles you can play the entire range of solitaire puzzles, the multiplayer strategy game and the fast-paced Tantrix Gobble.

 It's never been easy to encapsulate the subtlety of the game in a few words, so instead, below is a translation of a review from a popular Danish newspaper which may help answer the question of "what Tantrix is".

 Or you may want to look up Tantrix at Wikipedia.

 "Rating: 6 out of 6 !
 A true classic "Difficult to master, easy to learn".
 This golden rule for a good game is the core of the brilliant strategy-game Tantrix, which is a lot easier to play than to explain.